 Contact: Haslar Marina, Haslar Road, Gosport, PO12 1NU.
 Tel: 02392 61201. www.deanreddyhoff.co.uk//haslar-marina

-Gosport Marina is situated 500m from Portsmouth Harbour.
-The marina is dredged to a minimum of 2m and a breakwater redevelopment ensures boats are protected from the wash created by passing ships.
+Gosport Marina is situated 500m from Portsmouth Harbour and a breakwater ensures boats are protected from passing boats.

 Gosport Marina can accommodate 500 boats on berths ranging up to 30m.
-The marina has excellent toilets and showers, a launderette, a quality Café Bistro, the Boat House Cafe, fuel berth, dry stack storage, on-site boat care and boat sales.
-There's electricity and water on the pontoons, berth holder car parking, Wi-Fi, and bottled gas available.
+The marina has recently refurnished toilets and showers, a launderette, a quality Café Bistro, the Boat House Cafe.
+There is also a self serve fuel berth, dry stack storage, a specialised boatyard- Endeavour Quay and boat sales; electricity and water on the pontoons, berth holder car parking, free Wi-Fi, and bottled gas available.
 Gosport High Street with a variety of shops is just two minutes away.
-Call VHF channel 80 to speak to Gosport Marina.
+Telephone or call VHF Ch.
+80 for berthing.

 Contact: Gosport Marina, Mumby Road, Gosport, PO12 1AH.
 Tel: 023 9252 4811. www.premiermarinas.com/gosport